Imperfect quantum networks with tailored resource states: Concepts

 One central feature of EBQNs is that the structure of the communication channels does not necessarily need to match the distribution of the entanglement of the resource states.
 For our purposes, we distinguish the \textit{geometry} and the \textit{entanglement topology} of a network.
 The former denotes the positioning of the nodes of the network and the communication channels, both classical and quantum.
 The quantum ones are mostly used to generate and distribute the resource state in the dynamic phase, and thus, are most probably located between neighboring nodes.
 However, the classical ones are used in the adaptive phase and might not coincide with the quantum ones.
 Conversely, the entanglement topology refers to the entanglement structure of the qubits of the resource state.
 There are many possible choices for a resource state that can fulfill a given set of requests.
 Therefore, one can customize the resource state to optimize the performance of the network.
 Fig.~\ref{fig:ebqn} graphically represents the different structures and channels in an EBQN.
+Note that the processes in the dynamic phase are highly dependent on hardware, and thus, can differ greatly, e.g., see \cite{Meignant2019, Fischer2021, PhysRevA.107.012609, Bugalho2023distributing, PhysRevA.100.032310, Wang_2009, PRXQuantum.4.040323} for graph, GHZ, and W states distribution.